reconjohn/residential/docs/residential.md

 ## Residual from the OLS

-> The residual plot shows it is biased and clustered indicating the model is not catching well the variability of the dependant variable.
+> The residual plot shows it is biased and clustered indicating the model is not catching well the variability of the dependent variable.

 <center>